 If you struggle to keep your hands off your savings, a nine-month CD may offer the perfect solution.

 As with other CDs, there’s an early withdrawal penalty, which may be reason enough to keep you from touching your deposits before the maturity date.

 With a nine-month CD, you’ll avoid tying up your funds for an extended period of time.
 What’s more, you’ll earn a higher rate of return than you would through most savings accounts or a CD with a shorter term.
 Calculate how much interest you could potentially earn when your CD matures.

 What is a 9-month CD?

-A 9-month CD is a certificate of deposit that matures in nine months.
+A nine-month CD is a certificate of deposit that matures in nine months.
 In return for locking up your money with a bank or other financial institution for the term, it may pay you a slightly higher interest rate than you’d earn with a traditional savings or money market account.

-A 9-month CD offers a few key benefits.
+A nine-month CD offers a few key benefits.
 With your rate locked in, you don’t have to worry about the bank cutting your rate until after the CD matures.
 Accounts opened at most banks or credit unions are insured, typically up to $250,000, eliminating risk while helping you to save for short-term goals.

 The best 9-month CD rates for January 2022